Parsl/parsl/docs/quickstart.rst

 Getting started
 ---------------

+Parsl has much in common with Python's native concurrency library, but unlocking Parsl's potential requires understanding a few major concepts.

+A Parsl program submits tasks to run on Workers distributed across remote computers.
+The instructions for these tasks are contained within `"apps" <#application-types>`_ that users define using Python functions.
+Each remote computer (e.g., a node on a supercomputer) has a single `"Executor" <#executors>`_ which manages the workers.
+Remote resources available to Parsl are acquired by a `"Provider" <#resource-providers>`_, which places the executor on a system with a `"Launcher" <#launchers>`_.
+Task execution is brokered by a `"Data Flow Kernel" <#benefits-of-a-data-flow-kernel>`_ that runs on your local system.

+We describe these components briefly here, and link to the parts of the `User Guide <userguide/index.html>`_ where you learn more.

+Application Types
+^^^^^^^^^^^^^^^^^

-Parsl enables concurrent execution of Python functions (`python_app`) or external applications (`bash_app`).
-Developers must first annotate functions with Parsl decorators.
-When these functions are invoked, Parsl will manage the asynchronous execution of the function on specified resources.
+Parsl enables concurrent execution of Python functions (``python_app``) or external applications (``bash_app``).
+The logic for both are described by Python functions marked with with Parsl decorators.
+When decorated functions are invoked, they run asynchronously on other resources.
-The result of a call to a Parsl app is an `AppFuture`.
+The result of a call to a Parsl app is an :class:`~parsl.app.futures.AppFuture`, which behaves like a Python Future.

 The following example shows how to write a simple Parsl program with hello world Python and Bash apps.